SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/import/specifying-advanced-import-settings.md

 1. Check **Update freetext index** if you want to update the freetext index continuously during the import, so that it is completely updated when the import is finished.

     > [!NOTE]
     > The import speed decreases if you check **Update freetext index**.
-If you want to import large quantities of data, an alternative is to run the import without checking this option and generate a new freetext index later from the **Options** screen.
-For more details, see [Regenerate a freetext index][2].
+If you want to import large quantities of data, an alternative is to run the import without checking this option and [generate a new freetext index][2] later from the **Options** screen.

 1. When you have specified the required settings, click **OK**.